tronprotocol/wallet-cli/README.md

 -------------------------
 Each account can only issue one TRC10 token.
 a.
 Issue TRC10 tokens
-AssetIssue AssetName TotalSupply TrxNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 ...
+AssetIssue [OwnerAddress] AssetName AbbrName TotalSupply TrxNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 ...
 FrozenAmountN FrozenDaysN
+OwnerAddress:     The Account issue trc10 tokens
 AssetName: 				The name of the issued TRC10 token
+AbbrName:         The Abbreviation
 TotalSupply:			Total issuing amount = account balance of the issuer at the time of issuance + all the frozen amount, before asset transfer and the issuance.
 TrxNum,AssetNum:		these two parameters determine the exchange rate between the issued token